-Community engagement provides a presence and greater representation in the community, increases awareness, and ensures that legislators, researchers, media, and the public hear directly from those affected by kidney disease.
+Community engagement provides a presence and greater representation around kidney-related issues, increases awareness, and ensures that legislators, researchers, media, and the public hear directly from those affected by kidney disease.
 Beyond writing and speaking to local legislators and the media, you can engage by volunteering and collaborating with NKF.